hsnlab/erlangbert/README.md

 clones, and processes high-quality Erlang repositories to create a large-scale corpus for training domain-specific code embeddings.

+The **goal** is to create a specialized embedding model for Erlang language by fine-tuning GraphCodeBERT with
+1. **direct fine-tuning** of the GraphCodeBERT base model, and
+2. **LoRA adaptation** for efficient fine-tuning.

 ## Project Overview

 ErlangBERT aims to create specialized embeddings for Erlang code by: